 “How on earth, asked one of the London journals, can a body of uneducated labourers add to the truth on any subject by gathering together into a mob?”
 [Illustrated Times, August 6, 1859.]

 The employers were, in fact, anxious to provoke a struggle which could act as a pretext for reshaping working conditions in their own interests – mainly to get rid of any unionisation and force out any ‘agitators’.
 The excuse came in July 1859, when a petition for a nine-hour day was presented to a number of London master builders; one of the largest firms, Trollope in Pimlico, sacked the mason who had headed the deputation presenting it.
 The masons were the most organised body of unionists in London, and their London lodges acted immediately to withdraw all their members from Trollope’s job in Knightsbridge.
-The nine-hours Conference endorsed this, and brought out all the rest of Trollope’s employees on July 21.
+The nine-hours Conference endorsed this, and brought out all the rest of Trollope’s employees on strike on July 21.
 The Conference further decided that the strike would last until Trollope’s had granted the nine hours as well as reinstated the discharged unionist.
 The masters immediately replied by a general lock-out.
 Every large builder in London closed his shop within the fortnight, and 24,000 men were put on the streets.

 The masters put it abroad that no worker would be re-hired who would not sign the Document, an anti-union pledge.
 Drafted by the Central Master Builders Association, the new form of the “Document”, had been prepared and printed in the form of a cheque book, with counterfoils which could he filed.
 It read as follows: “I declare that I AM NOT now, nor will I during the continuance of my engagement with you, become a MEMBER OF OR SUPPORT ANY SOCIETY which directly or indirectly interferes with the arrangements of this or any other Establishment OR the HOURS OR TERMS OF LABOUR, and that I recognize the right of Employers and Employed individually TO MAKE ANY TRADE ENGAGEMENTS ON WHICH THEY MAY CHOOSE TO AGREE.”